mstuefer/azure-automation-runbooks/README.md

 - Rebuild-FragmentedIndexes

-   Helps to rebuild (online) all indexes on Azure SQL on which a given Fragmentation is reached
+   Helps to rebuild (eventually online) all indexes on Azure SQL on which a given Fragmentation is reached

 - Scale-DatabaseService